Hugo Münsterberg: Education and career

-Münsterberg had many interests in his early years and displayed interests in many fields including art, literature, poetry, foreign languages, music, and acting.
-Münsterberg's first years of school were spent at the Gymnasium of Danzig from which he graduated in 1882 with Oliver and Dennis.
+Münsterberg had many interests in his early years, including art, literature, poetry, foreign languages, music, and acting.
+Münsterberg's first years of school were spent at the Gymnasium of Danzig from which he graduated in 1882.
 He entered the University of Leipzig in 1883 where he heard a lecture by Wilhelm Wundt and became interested in psychology.
 Münsterberg eventually became Wundt's research assistant.
 He received his PhD in physiological psychology in 1885 under Wundt's supervision at the age of 22.
 In 1887, Münsterberg received his medical degree at the University of Heidelberg.
-He also passed an examination that enabled him to lecture as a privatdocent at University of Freiburg.
+He also wrote a third thesis there and met the university's other criteria for habilitation enabling him to lecture as a privatdocent.
 While at Freiburg he started a psychology laboratory and began publishing papers on a number of topics including attentional processes, memory, learning, and perception.
 In the same year he married a distant cousin, Selma Oppler of Strassburg, on August 7.

 In 1889, he was promoted to assistant professorship and attended the First International Congress of psychology where he met William James.
 They kept up a frequent correspondence and in 1892, James invited him to Harvard for a three-year term as a chair of the psychology lab even though Münsterberg did not speak English at the time.
 He learned to speak English rather quickly and as a result his classes became very popular with students, in fact he was attracting students from James's classes.
 Part of the responsibilities he assumed as part of his new position at Harvard was that he became the supervisor of the psychology graduate students, in this position directed their dissertation research.
 As a result, he had a great influence of many students including Mary Whiton Calkins.
 In 1895 he returned to Freiburg due to uncertainties of settling in the United States.
-However, because he could not obtain an academic position that he wanted, he wrote James and requested his old position back so that he could return to Harvard, which he did in 1897.
+However, because he could not obtain an academic position that he wanted, he wrote James and requested his old position back so that he could return to Harvard, which he did in 1897..
 However, he never could separate himself from his homeland.